chungshing/BatchFileSweeper/README.md

    > Path2=C:\path\to\target\directory2

-2. Java Installation Path / Classpath and Compilation (BatchJobSweeper.bat):
+2. Java Installation Path / Classpath and Compilation (BatchFileSweeper.bat):
    Set the JAVA_HOME variable to the directory where your Java installation / Files is located.
    > set "JAVA_HOME=C:\path\to\your\java\installation"